 Security systems based on artificial intelligence learn from historical activities, incidents, breakthroughs, to build their own models autonomously, without continuous human control.

 As organizations continue to grow, the workforce becomes global, diverse and distributed, and as organizations deploy new clouds, on-premises systems, and smart devices, the old static policy model based on a fixed set of contexts (e.g. access control, time, geolocation, device operating system, etc.) is no longer adequate.
 The number of policy measures is increasing, the context does not take into account the history of users and it will be difficult to protect oneself against future attack vectors.
+I loved this Windows Plesk server support.

 This is where AI-based security really begins to show its value.
 Such safety systems draw on historical activities, incidents and injuries to develop their own models autonomously and without constant human control.
 They are wise when it comes to making their own decisions, and they are astute when it comes to looking at the data, both broad and deep.
 They are constantly learning and developing with the help of new data so that they are easy to maintain and have an active character.
 This area has evolved significantly in recent years and is essential for detecting and preventing attacks and injuries.
 Some of the applications described below.